dyluc/dyluc.github.io/_posts/2020-12-08-chess-ai-minimax.md

 Alpha-beta pruning is an optimization on the Minimax algorithm to reduce the number of nodes evaluated in the search tree.
 It does this by no longer searching further down the tree when an evaluation is found that is worse than one that already exists.
 This allows for much faster computation and a higher depth search.
 It introduces two new values to be passed into the minimax function; alpha and beta.
 Alpha will represent the best current value for the maximizer, and beta will represent the best current value for the minimizer.

 #### Pseudo Code
-Let's again take a look at some pseudo-code to see how branches of the search tree can be pruned using this technique.
+Let's again take a look at some pseudocode to see how branches of the search tree can be pruned using this technique.

 ```
 function MiniMaxWithAlphaBeta(depth, alpha, beta, maxi)